 Although we do all of this to prevent aging, normal metabolization of the oxygen in the air creates by-products known as

 The body, however, does protect itself.
 It calls forth a small army of defenses which are chemicals known as antioxidants.
 These are sent out by the body to cut out and repair the genes.
 The repairing is believed to be in the region of 99-99.9%.
-The main sources of antioxidants are vitamin A, vitamin C and vitamin E, and I think it would make sense to have an abundant amount of soldiers in this particular small army.
+The main sources of antioxidants are vitamin A, vitamin C, and vitamin E. I think it would make sense to have an abundant amount of soldiers in this particular small army.

 Finnish researchers at the National Public Health Institute, Department of Health and Functional Capacity, Helsinki, Finland, believe they have found a link, which may suggest a high intake of dietary antioxidants appears to reduce the risk of type 2 diabetes. (non-insulin-dependent diabetes mellitus.)